brianchandotcom/liferay-portal/workspaces/liferay-sample-workspace/README.markdown

 - *liferay-sample-theme-css-1*

-	Extend a theme's CSS that uses `styled` as its base theme.
+	Extend the CSS of the `styled` theme.

 - *liferay-sample-theme-css-2*

-	Extend a theme's CSS that uses `unstyled` as its base theme.
+	Extend the CSS of the `unstyled` theme.

 - *liferay-sample-theme-css-3*

-	Extend a theme's CSS that uses a frontend-token-definition.json file.
+	Extend the CSS of the `unstyled` theme and provide frontend token definitions.

 - *liferay-sample-theme-css-4*

-	Extend a theme's CSS that uses `styled` as its base theme and apply it to admin pages.
+	Extend the CSS of the `styled` theme and apply it to admin pages.

 - *liferay-sample-theme-favicon*